unrealwork/axibase-collector/docker_metrics.md

-docker.cpu.usage.system | CPU | Total CPU consumed by container in kernel mode in nanoseconds. docker.cpu.usage.user | CPU | Total CPU consumed by tasks of the cgroup in user mode in nanoseconds. docker.cpu.usage.user.percent | CPU | docker.cpu.usage.total | CPU | Total CPU time consumed. docker.cpu.usage.total.percent | CPU |
-docker.cpu.usage.kernel | CPU | Total CPU consumed by tasks of the cgroup in kernel mode in nanoseconds. docker.cpu.usage.kernel.percent | CPU |
+docker.cpu.usage.system | CPU | Total CPU consumed by container in kernel mode in nanoseconds. docker.cpu.usage.user | CPU | Total CPU consumed by tasks of the cgroup in user mode in nanoseconds. docker.cpu.usage.user.percent | CPU | docker.cpu.usage.total | CPU | Total CPU consumed by tasks of the cgroup in nanoseconds. docker.cpu.usage.total.percent | CPU | docker.cpu.usage.kernel | CPU | Total CPU consumed by tasks of the cgroup in kernel mode in nanoseconds. docker.cpu.usage.kernel.percent | CPU |